David & Carolyn Crow

 LEFT US Sep 16, 2005

 Ebby was our second Samoyed.
-Carolyn and Ebby tried dog agility for a while.
-While they both enjoyed it Ebby’s overriding ambition to meet and greet every other dog, their handlers and the general public meant she was not really focused enough for the sport.
+Carolyn and Ebby gave dog agility a go for a while.
+They both enjoyed it, but Ebby’s overriding ambition was to meet and greet every other dog, their handlers, and the general public—so she was never quite focused enough for the sport.

-Having almost reached seventeen we had to make the hard decision and let Ebby go.
-Ebby was with us since she was five weeks of age and got to see a lot of the highs and lows but always had a smile on her face and always managed to bring one to ours.
+When she was almost seventeen, we had to make the heartbreaking decision to let her go.
+Ebby had been with us since she was five weeks old, and she saw her share of highs and lows.
+Through it all, she always had a smile on her face—and somehow, she always managed to put one on ours too.

-Run free Ebby – you will always hold a very special part in both our hearts.
+Run free Ebby—you will always hold a very special place in both our hearts.

 Kyla